 If the breakdown of hydrogen peroxide were an endothermic reaction, then using photon energy from lights and lasers may have success.
 Unfortunately, the breakdown of hydrogen peroxide is not an endothermic reaction.
 Instead, it is actually an exothermic reaction.

 Exothermic reactions require the release of energy for the reaction to proceed.
 Chemical reactants are added together to produce a reaction.
 Then energy (usually heat) is released as the reaction proceeds.
-Even an exothermic reaction does typically need some sort of initiator to trigger the start of the breakdown.
-This can be accomplished with a chemical catalyst or energy in the form of heat or photon energy.

 “KöR Whitening puts the science of teeth whitening to work for you with the most effective gels and treatment systems available.”